Joey-z-rp/git-d/README.md

 ```
 Run through:
 - `const [isLoading, setIsLoading] = useState(false);` uses `useState` to create state for function component.
-	- The `false` passed to `useState` will be the initial value of `isLoading` on first render. `setIsLoading` is similar to `this.setState`, except it replaces the previous value.
+	- The `false` passed to `useState` will be the initial value of `isLoading` on first render. `setIsLoading` is similar to `this.setState`, except it replaces the previous value
 	- Calling `setIsLoading` will cause the component to rerender
 	- The reference of `setIsLoading` stays the same for every render
 - `const [friendData, setFriendData] = useState({});` creates a separate state in the component